react-simple/react-simple-state/README.md

 ### Functions

 State can be read and written using functions instead of hooks.
 However, unlike hooks, functions won't provide subscription therefore calling components won't get updated when state changes so the DOM cannot react.
-However, using these functions in event handlers (like *onClick*) is perfectly safe since when the event is fired the actual state will be read.
+However, using these functions in event handlers (is perfectly safe since when the event is fired the actual state will be read.

 - **getGlobalState&lt;State&gt;(*stateKey, defaultValue*)**:
 	- Returns state value from global-state by ***stateKey***.
 	- It always returns the current state or the default state.
 	- This function can be used in event handlers or in components which do not need to be updated on state changes therefore using the **useGlobalState()** hook would just generate unnecessary updates.

 - **setGlobalState&lt;State&gt;(*stateKey, state, defaultValue, customMerge*)**:
 	- Sets the state entry in global-state by ***stateKey*** and will update all subscribed components.